 Our single-minded passion and life dream at Horizon Hot Yoga is to support our student community.

-In our two yoga rooms, we offer a variety of yoga practices to sample or master.
-From multiple styles of Vinyasa, Yin, and Restorative Yoga, to Hot 26, Bikram-style.
+In our two yoga rooms, we offer a variety of yoga types to sample or master.
+Classic Vinyasa, Power Flow, Yin, Sacred Geometry Vinyasa, Ashtanga, Rocket Yoga, Hot 26 (Bikram-style), Sculpt, Yoga Nidra, and Kids Yoga.

 About the owners